juke-space/crate-digger/MVP.md

 A high-level description of what we are building, why we are building it, and what the minimally viably version of that solution looks like.

 ## What is it we are building?
 What problem are solving?

+For an in-depth description of the problem see: https://theluddite.org/post/the-playlist-lie.html

 ### Streaming vs. Search